-At the School, we seek the highest standards of attainment for all our children.
+At the School, we seek the highest standards of attainment for all our pupils.
 We also value the breadth of the curriculum that we provide.
-We aim to foster creativity in our children, and to help them become independent learners.
+We aim to foster creativity in our pupils, and to help pupils become independent learners.
 Above all we believe in making learning fun.